cbartlett/vagrant-pokenum/README.md

+## Quick Start

+Do a `vagrant up` in the same directory as `VagrantFile`.

+## Prerequisites & Assumptions

+First, some assumptions: I'm assuming (sorry, i'm selfish and I have only tested my particular environment/setup):

+* OSX 10.9 (Mavericks)
+* VirtualBox 4.3.6
+* Ubuntu 12.04 guest (precise)
+* vagrant 1.4.2 installed
+* Chef 10.8.2 (on guest host installed via Vagrant)

 ## About

 For whatever reason(s), you may have always has the burning desire to have your own twodimes.net calculator (http://twodimes.net/poker/).
 But there's been a barrier to entry for this.
 In the past you'd have to: